 The Drug Court Treatment Division is an innovative alternative to traditional incarceration for criminal offenders who have been charged with the purchase or possession of a controlled substance and/or charged with another substance abuse related offense.
-Our Ft.
-Lauderdale drug crime defense attorneys know that the program overseen by the Drug Court helps to break the cycle of addiction and involvement with the criminal justice system by employing a variety of individualized treatment services geared at restoring the participant as a productive member of society.
+Our Ft Lauderdale drug attorneys know that the program overseen by the Drug Court helps to break the cycle of addiction and involvement with the criminal justice system by employing a variety of individualized treatment services geared at restoring the participant as a productive member of society.

 Progress made by participants is actively monitored by the Drug Court Judge through regularly scheduled court hearings.
 As can be expected, failure to comply with the stipulations of the Drug Court Treatment Division results in the imposition of a variety of graduated sanctions.